coreyhaines/coreyhaines.github.io/_posts/2013-09-22-iteration-styles.markdown

 {% endhighlight %}
 You have to spend some time thinking "why aren't these included?"
 "Are there others?" or "Should I add my new type to this list?"

-###Iterating over a filtered list - provide opportunity to explicitly name the concept that the filtered list represents
+## Iterating over a filtered list - provide opportunity to explicitly name the concept that the filtered list represents
 This focus can also be used to effectively put a name on the filter.
 By separating the filtering into a first-class part of your processing, you can more clearly communicate the intent.

-#Could just combine all the "next if" values into an array and use a single INTERESTING_TYPES.include?(command.type)
+## Could just combine all the "next if" values into an array
 Is splitting into a filter/process flow the only one?
 Surely we could just encapsulate the name of the types into an array and use that.
 {% highlight ruby %}
 # the json variable is defined higher up as a json builder object